SunseekerSolarCarProject/Sunseeker_app/README.md

 - Streaming CAN decoder keeps memory usage low and writes partitioned CSVs when needed.
 - Parallel CAN0/CAN1 decoding with real-time progress feedback.
 - Live CAN monitor tab for sending frames and observing bus traffic in real time.
+- Standalone telemetry generator script for producing randomised CAN232-style payloads.
 - Charting backed by Matplotlib with multiple chart types, colour maps, and export options.

 ## Getting Started